 Logistically though, this makes a lot of sense since it gets the ship north to Juneau and Skagway faster.
 However, for those who dislike rough seas, it does mean you are on the open ocean and you should expect rough weather.

 The payoff is that the cruise south is FANTASTIC.
-You are cruising through some of the most beautiful landscape on earth and the ship is going relatively slow so there's plenty of time to take it all in.
+You are cruising through some of the most beautiful landscapes on earth and the ship is going relatively slow so there's plenty of time to take it all in.
+You may even see some wildlife, which I guarantee will be a lot more thrilling than some of the terrible taxidermy you can find in museums.

 Visiting Juneau, Alaska